Paritta

-Paritta (Pali), generally translated as "protection" or "safeguard," refers to the Buddhist practice of reciting certain verses and scriptures in order to ward off misfortune or danger, as well as to the specific verses and discourses recited as paritta texts.
+Paritta (Pali), generally translated as "protection" or "safeguard," refers to the specific Buddhist verses and discourses recited in order to ward off misfortune or danger, as well as to the practice of reciting the verses and discourses.
 The practice of reciting or listening to the paritta suttas began very early in the history of Buddhism.

-Uses
+History and Uses

+Early References

 In the Pali literature, these short verses are recommended by the Buddha as providing protection from certain afflictions.
-The belief in the effective power to heal, or protect, of the sacca-kiriya, or asseveration of something quite true is an aspect of the work ascribed to the paritta.
+The belief in the effective power to heal, or protect, of the sacca-kiriya, or asseveration of something quite true, is an aspect of the work ascribed to the paritta.
+The Mahavamsa contains the earliest historical reference to this practice, describing how Upatissa I of Anuradhapura instructed monks to recite the Ratana Sutta through the night during a period when Sri Lanka was afflicted by plague and disease.

+Ritual and Protective Functions

-It is also widely believed that all-night recitations of paritta by monks bring safety, peace and well-being to a community.
-Such recitations will also occur on auspicious occasions, such as the inauguration of a new temple or home or to provide blessings upon those who hear.
+It is widely believed that all-night recitations of paritta by monks bring safety, peace and well-being to a community.
+Such recitations also occur on auspicious occasions, such as the inauguration of a new temple or home, or to provide blessings upon those who hear.
 Conversely, paritta discourses are recited on inauspicious occasions as well, such as at a funeral or on the death anniversary of a loved one.
 They may also be recited to placate antagonistic spirits.

-The Mahavamsa contains the earliest historical reference to this practice, describing how Upatissa I of Anuradhapura instructed monks to recite the Ratana Sutta through the night during a period when Sri Lanka was afflicted by plague and disease.
+Sri Lankan Pirit Tradition

+In Sri Lanka, monks highly skilled in Pirit chanting are referred to as Parittabhāṇakas.
+Unlike the older bhāṇaka traditions of the Theravāda—such as Sutta Bhāṇakas, Vinaya Bhāṇakas, and Abhidhamma Bhāṇakas, which have long disappeared—the Parittabhāṇaka lineage remains active across all three Nikāyas.
+This makes it the only surviving bhāṇaka system in Sri Lanka, where monks are still formally recognized for their chanting ability.
+Additional honorary titles, such as sarabhañña (melodious voice) and pravacanakīrti śrī (well-versed in the Buddha’s word), are sometimes conferred alongside it.